-Chances are, your friends and mentors have pointed you towards Webull or Robinhood in the past.
+Chances are, your friends or mentors have pointed you towards Webull vs Robinhood in the past.
 So which one is better for what you’re trying to accomplish?
 How can you be sure that you’ve selected the right one to invest your money in?

 The Robinhood app gives you the keys to it all.
 You have access to trade in stocks, cryptocurrency, and whatever else your heart desires.
 However, experts caution novice investors from using it without much direction.

 That said, it can be a very functional and enjoyable app to use if you play it right.
 See below for the pros and cons of each.

 Pros: Commission-Free Trading and Access to Crypto Trading